hewg2008/AromTool/README.md

 -2.6499349970290718
 ```

-# Export Report

-## Export report from aromatic stacking interaction dataset
+## Export Report

-Information about the names, contact type, contact distance, contact angle and energy are included in the report.
+Information about the name, contact type, contact distance, contact angle and energy are included in the report.
 ```python
 from aromtool.builder import BatchBuilder from aromtool.calculator import EnergyCalculator